Contact Details: Head Office

 The African Centre also serves as an educational channel by

-variety of subjects dealing with human rights such as the
+to a variety of subjects dealing with human rights such as

-NGOs, civic education, the preparation and presentation of
+human rights NGOs, civic education, the preparation and presentation

-communications, etc. The Centre is also concentrating on the
+of communications, etc. The Centre is also concentrating on

-preparation of manuals for human rights teaching in schools, from the
+the preparation of manuals for human rights teaching in schools,

 Also of concern and interest to the Centre are gender issues, in